Inés Suárez: Later life

 Suárez continued to live openly with Pedro de Valdivia, until the time of his trial in Lima.
 One of the charges levelled against him was that he, being married, openly lived with her "...in the manner of man and wife".
+Suarez quickly took action and hired some of the best advisors in the Empire to help Valvidia fight off these charges.
+She convinced the Viceroy of Peru, Pedro de la Gasca, to use his powers as viceroy give to absolve Valvidia of any crimes in the Viceroyalty.
 In exchange for being freed, and his confirmation as Royal Governor, he was forced to relinquish her and to bring to Chile his wife, Marina Ortiz de Gaete, who only arrived after Valdivia's death in 1554.
 He was also ordered to marry Suárez off.

 Suárez was married in 1549 to Valdivia's captain, Rodrigo de Quiroga, when she was 42 and the groom was 38.
 After her marriage, she led a very quiet life, dedicated to her home and to charity.
+Together with her husband, she contributed to the construction of the temple of La Merced and the hermitage of Monserrat, in Santiago.
 She was held in great esteem in Chile, as being a valiant woman and a great captain.
+While she knew that plazas and towns would be named after her, she personally lamented that people would never remember the hundreds of women involved in the founding of Chilean towns.
 Eventually, after the death of Valdivia, her husband twice became Royal Governor himself, in 1565 and 1575.
 They both died in Santiago de Chile, within months of each other, in 1580.